SgfdDttt/sara/README.md

 # Statutory Reasoning Assessment: dataset and code
-The statutes are located under `statutes/source/` and the cases under `cases/`.
-This dataset is described in **pointer to paper**.
+This repository is tied to the **pointer to paper**.
+The dataset and Prolog program can be found [here](https://nlp.jhu.edu/law/).

 # Installing
 Install the required Python packages with `pip install -r requirements.txt`.
 To run the Prolog program, you need SWI-Prolog version 7.2.3 for amd64.

-# Running the Prolog program

-## Prolog program
-Run `prolog statutes/prolog/init.pl`.
-This will load into memory the entirety of the Prolog version of the statutes, and open an interactive Prolog shell.
-From there, you can enter facts and call predicates.

-## Test cases
-Each case can be run individually, via e.g. `prolog cases/s3306_a_2_B_neg.pl`.
-The final `:- halt` statement ensures that no interactive shell remains open.
-If you want the shell to remain open, e.g. to try out other predicates with the facts of the case, comment that halt statement out.

-You may run all the cases one after the other with `bash code/run_cases_prolog.sh`.
-Running this command is a good initial check to see whether the Prolog program is being interpreted and run correctly.
+# The dataset

+Download and format the dataset by running `bash code/make_dataset.sh`.
+You will need the tokenizer for legal text, and update the path in `code/tokenize_text_dataset.py`.
+Without the tokenizer, you can still run the script, which will nonetheless download the dataset and format it under `dataset/`.

 # Running experiments

-The data files are provided under `dataset/` and `tokenized_dataset/`.
+The data files should be stored under `dataset/` and `tokenized_dataset/`.

 Scripts for experiments are under `exp/`.
 For each experiment, we provide the hyperparameters that led to the best binary score, and those that led to the best numerical score.